itsjordanmuller/2023-python-100-days/README.md

 5. **General Exception Handling Structure**: The `try` block contains code that might cause an exception, while the `except` block handles specific exceptions.
 The `else` block executes if no exceptions occur, and `finally` ensures some code runs no matter what (like closing a file).
 The exercise also included an example of intentionally raising an exception (`raise TypeError`) in the `finally` block.

-6. **Practical Application**: The BMI calculator not only demonstrated exception handling but also reinforced input validation.
-By checking if the height is reasonable before calculating BMI, the program becomes more reliable and user-friendly.

 Overall, this task highlighted the importance of anticipating and managing errors in Python, showcasing various scenarios where exception handling is essential.
 This is a fundamental skill for developing resilient and user-friendly Python applications.

 #### [B. Index Error Handling](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-030/Exercises/2-index-error-handling.py)